Wellness In The Workplace Today

 As the importance of wellbeing within organisations is growing every year, we believe that companies want to ensure that their wellness programmes are successful and have a positive impact on their employees.
 Leaders are very cautious of getting their wellness strategy correct and ensuring wellness gaps within their organisations are filled, so how can wellness programmes ensure that they work?

-Wellness programmes are not as simple as “physical and mental wellbeing” as the majority of workplace wellness programmes state.
+Wellness programmes are not as simple as just “physical and mental wellbeing” as the majority of workplace wellness programmes state.
 Wellness within the workplace is much broader and more complex than that.
-Therefore, the first step we take with clients who wish to come on board their wellness journey with us, we start by measuring their current level of wellness and discover the gaps that are in the organisation.
+Therefore, the first step we take with clients who wish to begin their wellness journey with us is to measure their current level of wellness.
+This helps us discover the gaps that are in the organisation.
 It is critical to have a benchmark to measure the effectiveness of a programme before it is implemented throughout a company.

-To implement a successful and most important effective wellness programme, the wellness provider needs to determine what problem the company is trying to solve and tailoring the programme to address that specific need.
+To implement a successful and most importantly, an effective wellness programme, the wellness provider needs to determine what problem the company is trying to solve and tailor the programme to address that specific need.
 For example, if many employees are dealing with high levels of stress in the workplace, tools and support need to be put in place to help them deal with this.